What to know about the Chase 5/24 rule on credit card signups: MilesTalk University (updated July 2018)

 Is anyone else doing this?

 All the issuers are waking up in different ways.
-American Express, for example, is now limiting to one bonus per card product, LIFETIME.
+American Express, for example, is now limiting to one bonus per card product, LIFETIME, and recently also started denying bonuses to people that, in its sole opinion, have opened and closed too many cards.
 That might even be worse, depending on your perspective.